Disclaimer: Don't own anything, except the idea, as usual.

 "Yeah," Dom said, smiling.
 "Be back in a few minutes," he said as he climbed into one of the patriotically-painted Santini Air jeeps, and roared off.

 "Dammit, Saint John, of course I've been lookin' for you!"
-String thundered, angrier than Caitlin had ever seen him.
+String thundered, angrier than Caitlin had ever seen, or heard him.
 "You're my brother, for Pete's sake!
 The only family I've got left, besides Dom!
 Why would you think I wouldn't have torn North and South Vietnam apart lookin' for you?"
 String hoped Saint John could see, and hear his rage, both on his face and in his voice.

 "I know, String, and the only thing I can say is that—I'm sorry," Saint John said, knowing those few words wouldn't be enough.
 "I'm sorry I stayed away so long—if I'd known how long you were lookin' for me, I would've insisted on more rights to communicate—but the SOG was under Top Secret Umbra classification—we couldn't communicate with anybody, String.
 And I wasn't the only one who left family behind that day."
 Saint John referred to the day when String had left him, along with nine other guys from 1st Air Cav, because the helicopter String was piloting was dangerously overloaded.
 Saint John, being in command of the squad, had ordered String to lift off, knowing that if String tried to take the rest of the squad, none of them would make it.